Lapo Elkann: Career

 In January 2017, Elkann joined the board of directors of Ferrari N.V., the holding company that controls the homonymous car manufacturer.
-In December 2017, he inaugurated in Milan, in Piazzale Accursio, in an old Agip service station built by Mario Bacciocchi in the 1950s and renovated by Michele De Lucchi, Garage Italia Food & Restaurant, a joint venture with chef Carlo Cracco, to combine food-engines events, that was announced in 2015.
-In April 2019, the restaurant closed and the company passed entirely under the control of Laps to Go, Elkann's holding company.
+In December 2017, he inaugurated Garage Italia Food & Restaurant in Piazzale Accursio in Milan, in an old Agip service station built by Mario Bacciocchi in the 1950s and renovated by Michele De Lucchi.
+The restaurant was a joint venture with chef Carlo Cracco to combine food and motoring events, that was announced in 2015.
+In April 2019, the restaurant closed and the company came entirely under the control of Laps to Go, Elkann's holding company.
 In February 2019, the venture capital fund Talent EuVeca, chaired by Giovanna Dossena, entered Italia Independent with a capital increase, which in the meantime became Italia Independent Group after it closed the 2018 financial statements with income in the red, and had to sell various assets.
 Dossena came to hold 25.44% while Elkann remained the largest shareholder at 53.92%.

 Italia Independent Group closed 2021 with a turnover of €11.54 million, an increase of 1.7% compared to the €11.35 million obtained in the previous year.
 The final result was negative for €24.1 million, compared to the loss of €2.81 million recorded in 2020, as a result of write-downs and provisions for €18.12 million.
 At the end of December 2021, net debt had risen to €19.28 million, compared to €15.55 million at the beginning of the year.
 In a press release, the company said: "Despite the commitment made by management and the support of shareholders, Italia Independent has not managed to achieve the results envisaged in the business plans also due to external circumstances which have further aggravated the situation: the Covid emergency and the consequent lockdowns in various geographies, the instability of the markets, and the adverse macroeconomic context which has caused an increase and difficulty in procuring raw materials and the consequent growth in inflation."
 The statement added that "the company is open to evaluating reasonable measures such as to favour the redeployment of employees."